Power of placemaking: Research and engagement

 This report shares the insights of over 100 placemakers who took part in eight discussion sessions during summer 2023.
 Participants included city staff, funders, community organizations and people of all ages, backgrounds, and abilities.
 It offers learnings around key opportunities and challenges for investing in placemaking across Canada.

-The Healthy Communities Initiative (HCI) is a $60-million investment from the Government of Canada to transform public spaces in response to COVID-19.
-Since 2020, HCI has provided over 1,000 grants, ranging from $5,000 to $150,000, with 75 per cent of the funded projects carried out by registered non-profits.
-HCI offers ongoing support to placemaking through its community of practice—Canada’s Placemaking Community.
+Canada’s Placemaking Community (formerly the Healthy Communities Initiative) is a $60-million investment from the Government of Canada to transform public spaces in response to COVID-19.
+Since 2020, the Initiative provided over 1,000 grants, ranging from $5,000 to $150,000, with 75 per cent of the funded projects carried out by registered non-profits.
+Further, it offers ongoing support to placemaking through its community of practice—Canada’s Placemaking Community.
 It is supported by the Canadian Urban Institute, Community Foundations of Canada, and other partners.

 Previous